71folinu/VIREMA/README.md

 2. Compile installer.ahk using ahk2exe.
 Specify the icon `icon.ico`.
 Leave all the other fields as defaults. ***IMPORTANT: One needs to compile MAIN.ahk before running, testing or compiling installer.ahk.***

 > [!WARNING]
 > Program must be compiled using AutoHotKey version 2.0.19, undefined behavior might be expected otherwise.
+> All the changes in file structure during development will have to be also written to the installer script for correct compilation.